ysyisyourbrother/Federated-Learning-Research/README.md

 # Federated-Learning-Research
-An implementation of federated learning research baseline methods based on [FedML-core](https://github.com/FedML-AI/FedML).
+An implementation of Federated Learning research baseline methods based on [FedML-core](https://github.com/FedML-AI/FedML).
 This is not an implementation for only stand-alone simulation, but a distributed system that can be deployed on multiple real devices (or several docker containers on a same server), which can help researchers to explore more problems that may exist on real FL systems.

 Here are the list of publications based on this repository:
-- #**ICPP 2022**# Our work "Eco-FL: Adaptive Federated Learning with Efficient Edge Collaborative Pipeline Training" has been accepted by *International Conference on Parallel Processing* 2022, CCF-B.
+- #**ICPP 2022**# Our work "Eco-FL: Adaptive Federated Learning with Efficient Edge Collaborative Pipeline Training" has been accepted by *International Conference on Parallel Processing*(ICPP), 2022.

 ## Quick Start
 Here is demo to deploy our framework on a cluster with three devices. `A` (ip: 172.17.0.4) represents the server worker, `B` (ip: 172.17.0.13) and `C` (ip: 172.17.0.12) represent two client workers in FL system.
 All devices must have a `python3` environment with `pytorch` and `grpc` installed.
 You can find the env-requirement under `requirement.txt` file.